Here is a list of frequently asked questions about Phoebe’s Skilled Nursing facilities:

 Q. Do you have special arrangements for residents with dementia or memory impairment?

-A. Phoebe operates seven dedicated memory support communities throughout our four CCRC’s, all of which have achieved the Alzheimer’s Foundation of America’s Excellence in Care distinction.
+A. Phoebe operates seven dedicated memory support communities throughout our four Continuing Care Retirement Communities, all of which have achieved the Alzheimer’s Foundation of America’s Excellence in Care distinction.
 To date, the Alzheimer’s Foundation of America has awarded this distinction to 54 communities.
 Phoebe is the first organization in the country to achieve this distinction across all of its memory support communities.
 Phoebe was also the first organization in Pennsylvania to achieve this status, and currently operates seven of the fifteen communities statewide with the distinction.

 Q. Do you have a waiting list?